Tourscholar/Tourscholar/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 I’m a student
-- 🌱 I’m currently learning Java, Vue.js and React.js(I like everything about front-end development)
+- 🌱 I’m currently learning Vue.js and React.js(I like everything about front-end development)
 - ⚡ Fun fact: [My personal blog](https://www.krjeol.com/)
 <!--
 - 👯 I’m looking to collaborate on ...